Deltares/hydromt_wflow/docs/installation.rst

 ------------

 HydroMT is available from pypi and conda-forge, but we recommend installing with conda.
-It is the same for the wflow plugin.
+It is the same for the plugin plugin.

-To install HydroMT wflow plugin using conda do:
+To install HydroMT plugin plugin using conda do:

 .. code-block:: console

-    $ conda install hydromt_wflow -c conda-forge
+    $ conda install hydromt_plugin -c conda-forge

 To install a HydroMT environment with conda installed do:

 .. code-block:: console

-    $ conda create hydromt_wflow -n hydromt-wflow -c conda-forge
+    $ conda create hydromt_plugin -n hydromt-plugin -c conda-forge

 This will automatically install both HydroMT core library and dependencies as well as the model plugin.